mahulchak/svmu/README.md

 2. Align the reference and your sample genomes using nucmer:

  ```
-	nucmer -maxmatch --noextend -prefix sam2ref.mm ref.fasta sample.fasta
+	nucmer -maxmatch -prefix sam2ref.mm ref.fasta sample.fasta

  ```
-Unfortunately, svmu has a high memory footprint (we are working to reduce it) so if your svmu run crashes due to memory, run nucmer as follows -
+Unfortunately, svmu has a high memory footprint (we are working to reduce it) so if your svmu run crashes due to memory, you may run nucmer as follows -
  ```
-	nucmer -mumreference --noextend -prefix sam2ref.mr ref.fasta sample.fasta
+	nucmer -mumreference -prefix sam2ref.mr ref.fasta sample.fasta

  ```